Skip to content

 TABLE OF CONTENTS

-The concept art process starts when the project starts exactly from brainstorming to final painting is concept art.
+The concept art process involves researching, sketching ideas, refining selected designs, and creating final renderings.
 It’s important to consider that the techniques used in the concept art process depend on the project and artists’ preferences.
 Concept art establishes the visual foundation on which the rest of the creative process is built.
 In this comprehensive guide, we will explore what exactly concept art is, the step-by-step process talented artists follow to create it, the tools and techniques used, and why it is such a vital art form for any visual medium involving fictional settings and characters.

 What is Concept Art?